coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * Preserve implementation hiding by keeping a thin public API
 * Refactor implementation details out, so that they do not need their own tests
 * Continue to refactor implementation details over time, as you want
+* Have expressive tests that you can read in the future